KenwoodFox/EG-207/docs/usage/normal-use.rst

 -----

-An alarm code is raised when a sensor exceeds safe ranges for operation, for example, UV radiation that may damage the sensor, extreme heat that could overwhelm the DHT11's paper components, or a water leve/submersion that may overcome the foam and rubber gaskets of the sensor housing.
+An alarm code is raised when a sensor exceeds safe ranges for operation, for example, UV radiation that may damage the sensor, extreme heat that could overwhelm the DHT11's paper components, or a water level/submersion that may overcome the foam and rubber gaskets of the sensor housing.

-When an alarm code is rasied, its value is stored in EEPROM, and, if possible, "Evasive Measures" are taken to protect the sensor, such as:
+When an alarm code is raised, its value is stored in EEPROM, and, if possible, "Evasive Measures" are taken to protect the sensor, such as:

  - Shutting down individual sensor power
  - Closing the light sensor door